HungryOrc/hungryorc.github.io/README.md

 * This website implemented [Jekyll Documentation Theme](http://idratherbewriting.com/documentation-theme-jekyll/), thanks to the author of this theme.

+* Notice

+  * Any change saved on this git repo will be reflected on the URL listed above after a few seconds.

 ## How to add a new page

 ### 1. Add a new folder/item in the side bar